NOTICE: Autumn 2021 Admissions Suspended for UW Communication MA/PhD and PhD

 - Please have the following items sent to the University of Washington Graduate School:

-- An official copy of your GRE (Graduate Record Examination) General Test scores, taken within the past five years, as of the date your application is submitted.
+- GREs are strongly encouraged from all applicants this year.
+If you have taken the GREs within the last 5 years, you are required to submit your scores.
+An official copy of your GRE (Graduate Record Examination) General Test scores, taken within the past five years, as of the date your application is submitted.
 Official scores must be transmitted directly by the Educational Testing Service.
 GRE reporting code is 4854 (no department code).
 If reporting codes are not offered as a choice when taking your test, select University of Washington Graduate School.